 The fact that marketing a restaurant is not easy is part of its competitive advantage.
 Effective marketing in restaurants isn’t easy.
 It takes a lot of careful research, analysis, and testing.
 It’s also ever-evolving, which makes it even more difficult to master.

-Performing periodic, top-to-bottom audits of restaurant marketing objectives, strategies, and activities pays off in the long term.
+Performing periodic, top-to-bottom audits of marketing objectives, strategies, and activities pays off in the long term.
 However, it can be difficult to narrow the focus.
 Those who perform marketing audits shouldn’t just be able to answer “What are we doing?” but also “What should we stop doing?” and “What will we need to do in the future?”
 You can learn more about how we can help here.